 |Sol Combo 10||10-year fixed rate||$375/SREC for 3 years|

 |Sol Upfront 15||One time, lump sum in exchange for 15 years of SRECs||$1,400/kWdc|

 |Sol Brokerage||Market rate (commission fee greater of $5 or 5%)||Current price: $429/SREC|

 Washington D.C.’s Renewable Portfolio Standard

-- D.C.’s renewable portfolio standard (RPS) requires that 50% of the District’s electricity be sourced from renewable energy by 2032, with a 5% carve-out specifically for solar energy.
+- D.C.’s renewable portfolio standard (RPS) requires that 100% of the District’s electricity be sourced from renewable energy by 2032 and 10% from solar energy by 2041.